Net Worth

 However, he acknowledged at the time that if it didn’t work out on the field, he’d fall back on his fighting heritage to become an American professional wrestler.

-His NFL stints as a professional gridiron football player with the Minnesota Vikings and Jacksonville Jaguars were short-lived.
+His stints as a professional gridiron football player with the Minnesota Vikings and Jacksonville Jaguars in the NFL were short-lived.
 After a final season with the Edmonton Eskimos, he quickly retired from professional football to pursue wrestling.

 Gridiron’s loss was wrestling’s gain in 2010.
 The “Big Dog” joined WWE and debuted in a 15-man all-out battle on 19 August.
 He was then contracted to Florida Championship Wrestling, a WWE developmental territory.
 He secured the WWE championship four times, as well as winning the WWE Universal Championship twice.